In this review article I compare Total Gym’s longstanding & best-selling model – the XLS – with their newest home model, the Fit.

 I’ll still be discussing them, along with these four main differences I just listed, in detail in this article.

-A used Total Gym has zero warranty protection.
+- A used Total Gym product has zero warranty protection.

-And buying it new from anyone who’s not a licensed retailer invalidates all warranty protection as well.
+- Even a new Total Gym purchased from someone who’s not a licensed retailer voids all warranty protection as well.
+Take a look at Total Gym’s warranty policy below:

 Up ahead I’ll be going over all of the features where the Fit has been modified (& often upgraded) over what’s on the XLS.